Senior Curator, Migration & Cultural Diversity

 After curatorial positions at the National Wool Museum in Geelong and the Performing Arts Museum in Melbourne, in 1989 Moya was appointed as the curator/manager of the Museum of Lilydale (now the Yarra Ranges Regional Museum) for nearly six years.

 During her career, Moya has been a committee member, vice president and president of Museums Australia Victoria, a member of the Museums Australia Victoria Regional Exhibitions Touring Initiative committee, Treasurer of the Museums Australia Historians National Network, and a member of the organising committee for the 2011 Oral History Association Victoria conference.
+She is currently an Honorary Fellow, School of Historical and Philosophical Studies, University of Melbourne and Co-Exhibition Review Editor for Australian Historical Studies Journal.

 PhD (conferred 2009).
 Glory Boxes: Femininity, Domestic Consumption and Material Culture in Australia, 1930-1960.
 The Australian Centre, School of Historical Studies, The University of Melbourne.